 At a glance

-In summary - The B64 is the traditional go-to, known for its tested reliability and durability, albeit being a heavier option.
+In summary - The B64 is the traditional go-to, known for its universal fit, tested reliability, and durability, albeit being a heavier option.
 On the flip side, the CDL is a newer, lighter alternative that offers a subtly smoother opening experience.
-However, it's important to note that CDL might require adjustments to seamers or production lines.
+That said, there are multiple types of CDL - like CDL-E, CDL+, and CDL-W - which might need adjustments to your seamers or production lines.
+This is something to consider if you're switching suppliers, as it could mean extra testing and tweaking.
 And ultimately, the choice depends on balancing these factors with your specific packaging needs.

 Essential steps before switching between B64 and CDL